usaid-cs/yesterday-i-learned/random.md

 - The green channel on an OLED screen uses [the least amount of energy at full brightness](https://www.slashgear.com/googles-big-android-battery-oops-and-future-dark-modes-08553037/).
 - Some UX research out there says [african-american on caucasian-american is easier to read than caucasian-american on african-american](https://ux.stackexchange.com/questions/53264/dark-or-white-color-theme-is-better-for-the-eyes#53268).
 - "USB 3.0", "USB 3.1 Gen 1", and ["USB 3.2 Gen 1"](https://appleinsider.com/articles/19/02/26/usb-if-seeds-confusion-with-usb-30-usb-31-merger-into-usb-32-branding) are actually [the same thing](https://www.tomshardware.com/news/usb-31-usb-type-c-refresher,29933.html).
 In the same article: any USB cable that claims to support USB 3 will support any version of USB 3.
+- Did you think USB would learn from this mistake?
+Yes?
+[Think again](https://en.wikipedia.org/wiki/USB4)!
+They did create a USB 4 (instead of "USB 3.3 Gen 4x3x2")... but it comes in four flavours: USB4 Gen 2x1, USB4 Gen 3x1, USB4 Gen 2x2, and USB4 Gen 3x2.
+Let's hope no one needs to know what they mean.
 - There is an inverse correlation between [how much you spend on your wedding, and how likely you are to end up in divorce](https://www.cnn.com/2014/10/13/living/wedding-expenses-study/index.html).
 - [American IPAs are more bitter than English IPAs](https://craftbeering.com/english-ipa-vs-american-ipa/).
 - When travelling with a friend or partner, there is no obligation to do everything together.